Update on Access to Health Care for Immigrants and Their Families

 There is also a separate federal law called the Emergency Medical Treatment and Labor Act (EMTALA) that requires that anyone arriving at an emergency room/department be stabilized and treated regardless of insurance status or ability to pay.
 However, EMTALA does not provide any payment for these services.
 Therefore, individuals who are uninsured — and not eligible for emergency Medicaid — may be billed for this treatment.
 (Some hospitals have charity care or other ways to reduce a bill, but this is not always available and cannot always meet the need.)

-USCIS recently posted an alert clarifying that it will not consider testing, treatment, or preventive care (including vaccines if a vaccine becomes available) related to COVID-19 in a public charge inadmissibility determination, even if the health care services are provided by Medicaid.
+USCIS has posted an alert clarifying that it will not consider testing, treatment, or preventive care (including vaccines if a vaccine becomes available) related to COVID-19 in a public charge inadmissibility determination, even if the health care services are provided by Medicaid.

 The U.S. State Department’s public charge regulations specifically exempt health services for immunizations and for testing and treatment of communicable diseases, as well as emergency services and services for children and pregnant women (including 60 days of postpartum services) in the public charge determinations made by consular officials abroad.

 Families First Coronavirus Response Act, Public Law No. 116-127 (Mar.
 18, 2020).

 Coronavirus Aid, Relief and Economic Security Act, Public Law No. 116-136 (Mar.
 27, 2020).

 Paycheck Protection Program and Health Care Enhancement Act, Public Law No. 116-139 (Apr.
 24, 2020).

 Types of health insurance that count as coverage: https://www.healthcare.gov/fees/plans-that-count-as-coverage/.